Jason2Brownlee/CleanFixedQuakeC/README.md

 ## How to Build

-Instructions on how to download and build this project.
+Instructions on how to build this project.

 1. Checkout the code.
 	1. `git clone https://github.com/Jason2Brownlee/CleanFixedQuakeC.git`